 The Pause is an intentional strategy that recognizes that the brain needs a moment to process all the information.
 You will need to help your child practice this skill – which is useful for both your typical and unique learner.

-This is, perhaps, the most useful strategy of all.
 Along with “The Pause”, recognize that expectations and impatience make it even harder for your unique learner to think.
 This may be their own expectations as they compare themselves to those around them or it may be your expectation that they should just try harder.

 Address these expectations head-on by acknowledging that accomplishments and achievements do not determine a person’s worth.
 There is no way to fairly compare two brains and their output because the input through two different sensory systems can be very different.